oduerr/hsk/hsk5_flashcard_spec.md

 	•	Tone 4: falling line
 	•	Tone curves should be normalized to the display (not absolute Hz).
 	3. Recording
-	•	On “Record”, request microphone access and capture audio for up to ~2 seconds.
+	•	On "Record", request microphone access and capture audio for up to ~2 seconds.
 	•	Analyze pitch (fundamental frequency) in real time or after recording using a lightweight pitch detection algorithm (e.g., autocorrelation or YIN).
 	4. Visualization
-	•	Plot the user’s detected pitch contour in blue over the existing ideal curve.
+	•	Plot the user's detected pitch contour in blue over the existing ideal curve.
 	•	Normalize user pitch to match the vertical scaling of the ideal curve for easy visual comparison.
-	•	If pitch detection fails, show a message (“No pitch detected, try again”).
+	•	If pitch detection fails, show a message ("No pitch detected, try again").
 	5. Closure
-	•	Close the modal with an “X” or “Close” button without affecting the flashcard state.
+	•	Close the modal with an "X" or "Close" button without affecting the flashcard state.
 	•	All audio and visualizer code should be isolated from main app logic.

 ⸻